Testosterone Deficiency Syndrome Andropause

 For patients who do not have Prostate Cancer, Testosterone does not cause them to develop prostate cancer.

-In fact, it has been shown in scientific studies that having a low level of testosterone actually increases a person’s chance of developing High Grade Prostate Cancer.
+In fact, it has been shown in scientific studies that having a low level of testosterone actually increases a person’s chance of developing High-Grade Prostate Cancer.
 Learn more about prostate cancer screening

 What should you do next?